 es-toolkit doesn’t implement every Lodash function.
 A few notable omissions:

-_.chain— method chaining.
-This pattern fell out of style and es-toolkit doesn’t include it.
-Use native array methods or plain function composition instead._.template— string template compilation.
-Rarely used in modern code; if you need it, keep it as a direct Lodash import._.invoke/_.invokeMap— uncommon in practice.
+_.chain: method chaining.
+This pattern fell out of style and es-toolkit doesn’t include it, so use native array methods or plain function composition instead._.template: string template compilation.
+Rarely used in modern code, and if you need it, keep it as a direct Lodash import._.invoke/_.invokeMap: uncommon in practice.

 es-toolkit does include a compatibility layer for the most common Lodash functions if you need a bridge during migration: